minio/docs/source/operations/external-iam/configure-ad-ldap-external-identity-management.rst

    ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

    You must restart the MinIO deployment to apply the configuration changes.

+   If you configured AD/LDAP from the MinIO Console, no additional action is required.
+   The MinIO Console automatically restarts the deployment when the new AD/LDAP configuration is saved.

-   Use the :mc-cmd:`mc admin service restart` command to restart the deployment.
+   For MinIO Client and environment variable configuration, use the :mc-cmd:`mc admin service restart` command to restart the deployment:

    .. code-block:: shell
       :class: copyable